Skip to content

 num: int = self.peek()

-# Move front pointer one position backward, returning to the head of the array if it exceeds the tail
+# Front pointer moves one position backward, if it passes the tail, return to the head of the array

 self._front = (self._front + 1) % self.capacity()